saeedmoa/Analyze-network-attacks/README.md

 # Analyze network attacks
 This repository is an activity in within google cybersecurity course that i completed in which i conducted a cybersecurity incident report in regards to a network attack.
+In this task, i received an automated alert from the monitoring system indicating a problem with a web server.
+I attempted to go on the company website however i was unable to as i received a connection timeout error message.
+I used a packet sniffer to analyze the network traffic as i accessed the company website and noticed an influx number of SYN requests coming from an unfamiliar IP address.
+The web server seems overwhelmed because of this.
+My next steps was to take the server offline temporarily and also configure the firewall to block that specific IP address that was sending the abnormal SYN requests.